1961C/Mobile-Arcade/README.md

 ### Hardware setup

 * Wiring harness
-  * TODO
+  * Battery power flows into a two way splitter
+    * LCD Screen is powered off of one
+    * 5V Regulator connects to the other
+  * The 5V Regulator poweres the following items
+    * Raspberry pi using a modified Micro USB Cable
+    * MBed by powering its custom PCB Directly
+    * Motors and LED scrips through the PCB
 * Mbed PCB wiring
   * Connect 5V regulator output to power input
   * Connect DotStar LED strips to LED strip outputs
   * Connect motor leads to motor outputs
   * Insert Mbed, Bluetooth bridge, and motor driver in appropriate slots
   * Connect Mbed to Raspberry Pi with a USB cable
-* Raspberry Pi Arcade Bonnet wiring
+* Raspberry Pi Arcade Bonnet wiring ([Guide](https://learn.adafruit.com/adafruit-arcade-bonnet-for-raspberry-pi/connections))
   * Attach each button to one of the wire harness JST connector leads
   * Connect all buttons and the joystick to the Adafruit control bonnet
-  * Using speaker wire, attach the speaker to the speaker header on the
+  * Using speaker wire, attach the speaker to the speaker header on the control bonnet

 ### Mbed setup